gbiggs/rtshell/README.txt

 RTCTREE_NAMESERVERS     A list of name server addresses, separated by semi-
                         colons, to parse when creating the RTCTree.
-Each server in the list will be added to the tree, making it available for browsing with rtcshell.
+Each server in the list will be added to the tree, making it available for browsing with rtshell.
 Optional.
 RTSH_CWD                The current working directory in the tree.
 Do not set
-                        this variable; it is set automatically by rtcshell.
+                        this variable; it is set automatically by rtshell.

 The only variable that should normally be set by the user is RTCTREE_NAMESERVERS.
-Set this to a list of name server addresses, separated by semi-colons, that you want rtcshell to interact with.
+Set this to a list of name server addresses, separated by semi-colons, that you want rtshell to interact with.
 For example, in a Bash shell, you can run the following:

  $ export RTCTREE_NAMESERVERS=localhost;192.168.0.1:65346;example.com